 - A 4 hour (max) visit where a clinical interview, neuropsychological and psychological testing are conducted

-- Consultation with school districts is offered as needed to assist with continuity of care in translating the neuropsychological evaluation into real-world functioning
+- Consultation with school districts is available to assist with continuity of care in translating the neuropsychological evaluation into real-world application

-- A formal report will be mailed generally within 3 weeks of the date of testing to the family and referring physician
+- A formal report will be mailed within 3 weeks to the family and referring physician

 Making a Referral